Detecting blobs on an image#

 If you want to show the analysis results again, you can select the âShow resultsâ

-The detected blobs are also added to the image metadata, and can be seen in the visualization panel on the left.#
+The detected blobs are also added to the image metadata, and can be seen in the visualization panel on the right.#

 Finally, we can save the workspace to a file.
 The workspace contains all the images